Sarah Hayes (musician)

 Sarah Hayes is a British folk musician and multi-instrumentalist.
 She is a member of the indie folk band Admiral Fallow and also a solo artist.

-Hayes was a finalist in BBC Radio 2 Young Folk Award for three years in a row (2000–2002) and was nominated for the 2015 Composer of the Year in the Scots Trad Music Awards.
+Hayes was a finalist in the BBC Radio 2 Young Folk Award for three years in a row (2000–2002) and was nominated for the 2015 Composer of the Year in the Scots Trad Music Awards.

 Early life

 Hayes was born on The Wirral, but moved at the age of two and a half to the village of Warkworth in Northumberland.
 She learnt recorder, piano and the flute.

 Folk singer Sandra Kerr lived nearby and encouraged Hayes to listen to folk music.

 Kerr's encouragement was crucial, since there was no interest in the music from Hayes's peer group.

 "Nobody at my school likes folk", sighs 14 year old Northumbrian, Sarah Hayes, a song finalist in this year's Radio 2 Young Folk Awards.
 "But I love the music, it's funny being part of this big folk thing that my friends know nothing about.
 But it makes me sad there's nobody of my age here to sing with me".

 Hayes also attended Folkworks summer schools and workshops in Newcastle upon Tyne.

 After being a finalist in the BBC Radio 2 Young Folk Award for three years in a row (2000 – 2002), she attended the Royal Scottish Academy of Music and Drama in 2005.
 There she was awarded a Masters in Music Performance (with distinction).